-Frank Warner was also a popular folksinger, and during this concert the Warners’ sons did AFC the honor of donating his banjo to the Center–a banjo that was signed by a host of luminaries from the world of folklore and American culture.
+Frank Warner was also a popular folksinger, and during this concert the Warners’ sons did AFC the honor of donating the Frank Warner banjo to the Center–a banjo that was made by Nathan Hicks, owned and played by Frank Warner, and signed by a host of luminaries from the world of folklore and American culture.

 In the first player, watch From the Mountains to the Sea:

 In the oral history, I talked with Jeff and Gerret about the importance of Anne and Frank Warner to American folk music, and they reminisced about their lives interacting with some of the greatest names in folk.